I've been using Original Medicare for more than 10 years and have found it to be superior to Medicare Advantage in terms of cost and care.

 I finally contacted Senator Bill Nelson, and within a week, the plan contacted me to say that, yes, they indeed were going to pay those bills!

-During those 6 months, I had talked to others with MA plans who told me similar horror stories.
+During those 6 months, I talked to others with MA plans who told me similar horror stories.

 - In the middle of the year, my own brother got dropped from his plan because it left the area!
 He was automatically placed with a doctor he didn’t know and on a plan he did not choose.